alibaba/freeline/README.md

 *Freeline* is a fast build and deployment tool for Android.
 Caching reusable class files and resource indices, it enables incrementally building Android apps, and optionally deploying the update to your device with hot swap.

-Developed and used by **Ant Fortune Android Team**, Freeline has been significantly saving time in daily work.
+Developed and used by **Ant Fortune（ [about us](https://www.antfortune.com/ "about us") ） Android Team**, Freeline has been significantly saving time in daily work.
 Inspiring by **Buck** and **Instant Run** but faster than ever, Freeline can finish an incremental build in just a few seconds.
 No more recompile and reinstall again and again before seeing your modifications, Freeline brings life-changing development experience for Android.

 ## Freeline Insights
 Freeline splits the build task into several small tasks that run concurrently.
 It makes full use of the compiled cache files to implement a real incremental build and uses some components of Buck such as dx and DexMerger to speed up the build tasks.
 Freeline runs a socket server in a separate process on device side, which connects with build tool on developer's machine, so that deployment can still take effects even if the main process crashes.